dinhduckhoi/dinhduckhoi/README.md

 ### 👨‍💻 BIO 👨‍💻:
 - 🏫 I'm a student at Universite Toulouse 3 - Paul Sabatier .
 I major in Electrical Engineering and Automation.
 - I have a strong passion for coding and take great interest in engaging with advanced web technologies, including ReactJS and NextJS.
-- My previous internship was at LEDTEK as an embedded software engineering⚡.
+- My previous internship was at LEDTEK as a web developer⚡.

 ### Connect with me: